Mentors4EDU/Analytics-Portfolio/Logic/Practice3.md

 Little: 88 | 88 | 14 | 14 \
 Big: 14 | 14 | 88 | 88 \
 Byte order is 0x108...10B

+**#7** \
+The data is not read correctly, because the byte orders are read and stored differently.
+For example, you can store in both decimal format or hexi or in binary to hexi versus binary to decimal.
+Since you have different byte orders and byte order capacities, the data has a higher chance of being formatted wrongly, being corrupted, or being needed to be converted to the right format.
+This can still be manageable and work out if done correctly from a software standpoint, but integrating conversion methods or formats, especially into firmware, is a pain, and not generally worth the extra hassle.